yugasun/site/content/stack/dynamodb.md

 ---
-title: 'DynamoDB and Serverless - The Ultimate Guide'
+title: 'Amazon DynamoDB and Serverless - The Ultimate Guide'
 description: 'Learn what Amazon DynamoDB is &amp; how to get started.
 We also cover how it works with other AWS services, drawbacks, benefits, pricing + compare it with RDS, MongoDB, Cassandra etc.'
 layout: Learn
 useLearnNav: false